WGUNDERWOOD/wgunderwood.github.io/_posts/local_polynomial_regression/2021-09-05-local-polynomial-regression-1.markdown

-However if the regression function is not well-approximated by any low-degree polynomial, this reression method can still perform poorly, as seen in Figure 5.
+However if the regression function is not well-approximated by any low-degree polynomial, this regression method can still perform poorly, as seen in Figure 5.

 <figure style="display: block; margin-left: auto; margin-right: auto;">